JeffWigger/FastDynamicBatcher/README.rst

 Fast Dynamic Batcher
 ====================

-The bundling of several machine learning model inputs into a single larger input is the simplest way to achieve significant inference speed-ups in ML workloads.
+Bundling several ML model inputs into a larger batch is the simplest way to achieve significant inference speed-ups in ML workloads.
 The **Fast Dynamic Batcher** library has been built to make it easy to use such dynamic batches in Python web frameworks like FastAPI.
 With our dynamic batcher, you can combine the inputs of several requests into a